 The World Bank Group Headquarters in Washington DC during the Annual Meetings in October 2019.
 Image credit: World Bank / Grant Ellis Image, licenced under a CC BY-NC-ND 2.0 DEED licence.

 In addition to the criteria set out in paragraph 20, the World Bank will also need to pass the following three “tests” laid out in paragraphs 21-24 of the governing instrument.
-The first two tests will determine if the Bank can become the interim host.
+The first two tests were to determine if the Bank could become the interim host (these have been passed in 2024).
 They are:

-1. The World Bank must confirm that it is willing to host the Loss and Damage Fund as a FIF with the conditions set out in paragraph 20 within 6 months of COP28 (by 13th of May 2024).
-If the Bank is not willing, then the Board will instruct the Conference of the Parties (COP) and the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement (CMA) to operationalize the Fund as an independent stand-alone institution.
-If yes, the Bank must provide FIF documentation within eight months of COP28 (by 13th August 2024).
+1. The World Bank confirming that it is willing to host the Loss and Damage Fund as a FIF with the conditions set out in paragraph 20 within 6 months of COP28 (by 13th of June 2024).
+If the Bank was not willing, then the Board would have instructed the Conference of the Parties (COP) and the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement (CMA) to operationalize the Fund as an independent stand-alone institution.
+If yes, the Bank had to provide FIF documentation within eight months of COP28 (by 13th August 2024).

-2. Following a review, the Board of the Fund will confirm if the FIF documentation for the LDF can meet the conditions set out in paragraph 20 within the interim period.
-If it can not, then the Board will instruct the COP and CMA to operationalize the Fund as an independent stand-alone institution.
-If the FIF documentation can meet the conditions the World Bank will become the interim host.
+2. Following a review, the Board of the Fund needed to confirm if the FIF documentation for the Fund could meet the conditions set out in paragraph 20 within the interim period.
+If it could not, then the Board would have instructed the COP and CMA to operationalize the Fund as an independent stand-alone institution.
+If the FIF documentation could meet the conditions the World Bank will become the interim host.

 Whilst, the third test will determine whether the bank will continue to host the Fund once the interim hosting period is up: